rooomba/image-interlacement/README.md

 ### A note on multiple (2+) image interleaveing:

 Currently, the program allows the user to imput up to 6 images to be interleaeved at once.
 Support for more is theoretically possible, but memory usage is a concern.
 An in-progress stride composite feature that allows you to composite images in different patterns will, in practice, allow compositing of much larger numbers of images.
+Currently able to be utilized on the "stride" branch of the repo.

 ### `--output`
 Replace `[outputImage]` with the file path where you'd like the program to output the image.
 Must include a file name and format.
 Example: `--output ./testimages/structure1.png`